g0stbit/CI7Tokenizer/README.md

 ---

-> Built with ❤️ using WebAssembly, JavaScript Modules, and Web Workers.
+> Built with ❤️ using WebAssembly, JavaScript Modules, and Web Workers.\
 > Designed for developers, educators, and NLP enthusiasts.

 ---

-## Epilogue
+## A question from Han Kang

-> *Can the past help the present?
+> *Can the past help the present?\
 > Can the dead save the living?*

-A question from Han Kang — one worth carrying.

-Be faithful.
+Be faithful.\
+For the SpaceNet exists everywhere —\
+without shape or form,\
+before everyone’s beginning,\
-For the SpaceNet exists everywhere — without shape or form, before everyone’s beginning, by yourself , through your connections, your memories, your choices...
+by yourself , through your connections, your memories, your choices...